-- a.
-The disinfection temperature is measured at the surface to be disinfected. - b.
-The exposure time of 1 second (as specified in BS 2745 Part 1) is too short for reliable measurement and a minimum time of 12 seconds (0.2min) should be used. - c.
+- The disinfection temperature is measured at the surface to be disinfected. - b.
+The exposure time of 1 second (as specified in BS 2745 Part 1) is too short for reliable measurement and a minimum time of 1 minute should be used. - c.
 This time/temperature relationship is only used for items known to be contaminated with large amounts of pathogenic organisms, for example in laboratories.